 Humans, in general, love to show off their wealth, whether in a stylish or in a ‘not so sophisticated’ manner.
 But showing off is a key core aspect that we inherit.

 Yes, you guessed it right, the keys were worn by Roman women to display how much wealth they had in store publicly.
 Back at that time, people did not own much currency as we do now.

-The primary sources of wealth were in forms of various properties, be it land or crops or dresses.
+The primary sources of wealth were in the forms of various properties, be it land or crops, or dresses.
 Very few in the society had gold, silver, or other precious materials to protect.

 So, Roman women, with pride, showed to the world how much they inherited just as we do nowadays with Lamborghinis and Ferraris.

 Bill Phillips- the author of ‘The Complete Book Of Lock and Locksmithing ‘say,